metapieman/uk-house-prices/README.md

 ### Creating London per-square-metre plots

-The UK Department For Communities and Local Government publishes a dataset containing Energy Performance Certificate data.
-Since EPCs contain area data, it is possible to link this with Land Registry data to obtain per-square-metre prices for many properties.
-Note that not all properties appear in the EPC dataset, so when creating per-square-metre statistics it is necessary to throw away some of the Land Registry data.
+The UK Department For Communities and Local Government publishes a dataset containing Energy Performance Certificates (see ```https://epc.opendatacommunities.org/```).
+Since EPCs contain area information, it is possible to link this dataset with Land Registry data to obtain per-square-metre prices for many properties.

+**Note** Not all properties appear in the EPC dataset.
+This means, of course, that when creating per-square-metre plots (see below), some sales in the Land Registry data go unused.

 To plot per-square-metre statistics, you must download the complete EPC dataset and unzip it into a subdirectory <code>energy-certificates</code> in the top level directory of this repo.
-Then, from the top level directory of this repo, if you do <code>ls energy-certificates |  head</code>, you should see something like:
+Then, from the top level directory, if you do <code>ls energy-certificates |  head</code>, you should see something like:

 ```
 domestic-E06000001-Hartlepool